Paris Métro Line 10: Modification of lines during the 1930s

 At the same time that the underwater crossing of line 7 was completed, line 10's tunnel from Maubert to Jussieu was also completed.
-The route crossed intersection in the direction of Monge by a flying junction.
-On 21 April 1931, the underwater tunnel of line 7 was completed up to the station of Jussieu.
+The line crossed the line towards Place Monge by a flying junction.
+On 21 April 1931, the underwater tunnel of line 7 was completed as far as Jussieu.
 The completion of this station necessitated a considerable amount of work with regards to its location under the Halle-aux-Vins, upon which the Faculté des sciences de Jussieu is located.
-Here, the tracks are supported by concrete on both sides, and those of lines 7 and 10 lie side by side.
+Here, the track structure is built on concrete beams supported on both sides.
+The platforms of lines 7 and 10 are next to each other.

-On 21 April 1931, renovation of lines 7 and 10 began.
-Line 7 was extended from Sully-Morland on the rive droite to Porte d'Ivry, and the trains of line 10 ceased use of the middle section of line 7 and instead began the use of the new tracks up to Jussieu.
-At the same time, the station Cardinal Lemoine was opened.
+On 21 April 1931, the operation of the two lines was modified.
+Line 7 was extended from Sully-Morland on the right bank to Porte d'Ivry and the trains of line 10 stopped using the middle section of line 7 and instead began the use of the new tracks to Jussieu.
+At the same time, Cardinal Lemoine station was opened.
 Traffic on line 10 diminished significantly but also became more evenly distributed across its sections.

-The line saw its largest renovation on its western section in 1937 and impacted several lines.
-At the time, the route of line 10 did not respond to the needs of a large number of passengers, however the development of a section between La Motte-Picquet and Balard had already been agreed upon, so the creation of line 14, Porte de Vanves – Bienvenüe (today a part of line 13), stayed in the plans.
-These considerations led the Conseil municipal de Paris (Municipal Council of Paris) to decide to have multiple extensions added and to effect a partial restructuring of the lines.
+The line saw its largest modification on its western section in 1937, which impacted several lines.
+At the time, the route of line 10 did not attract a large number of passengers; however, the development of a section between La Motte-Picquet and Balard had already been agreed upon, so the creation of line 14, Porte de Vanves – Bienvenüe (today a part of line 13), stayed in the plans.
+These considerations led the Conseil municipal de Paris (Municipal Council of Paris) to decide to have multiple extensions added and to carry out a partial restructuring of the lines.

 Line 8 was given a new terminus at Balard and the old section of line 8 between La Motte-Picquet and Porte d'Auteuil was incorporated into line 10.
 Meanwhile, the section of Line 10 between Duroc and Invalides was transferred to line 14.